Postal Facts - U.S. Postal Service

 Mobile Delivery Devices (MDDs) provide real-time scanning for daily delivery operations.
 There are more than 285,000 MDDs in use nationwide.

-point-of-sale terminals
+point-of-sale systems

 USPS